Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Insights into the nature and role of spin fluctuations

 \subsection{Analytical insights into the pseudogap insulating regime}

 We provide here some analytical insights into the low-$T$ pseudogap regime, based on the weak coupling spin fluctuation theory and the Ornstein-Zernike approximation for the spin susceptibility in Eq.~(\ref{eqn:chiOZ}).
 As seen above, these approximations are qualitatively reasonable (although not quantitatively accurate) in this regime.
+For pioneering works on the formation of a pseudogap due to antiferromagnetic correlation, see Refs.~\cite{Vilk1997} and \cite{Borejsza2004}.
+In the latter, the authors focused on orientational fluctuations of the antiferromagnetic order described by a non-linear sigma model and, expressing the physical electron as a product of a Schwinger boson and an auxiliary fermion, were able to describe the crossover from a weak-coupling pseudogap in the Slater regime to a strong-coupling insulating gap in the Mott-Hubbard regime.

 In this `renormalized classical' regime, only the lowest Matsubara frequency needs to be retained in Eq.~(\ref{eqn:spin_fluct}) leading to~\cite{Vilk1996, Vilk1997,Wu2018}:

 In this expression, the prefactor $A$ of the spin susceptibility has been combined with $g^2$ and numerical prefactors to yield a coupling $\tilde{g}\propto Ag^2$ with the dimension of an energy.
 In Eq.~(\ref{eqn:sf_matsubara}), only the dominant term has been retained, $\mathbf{k}_\text{F}$ is a point on the Fermi surface away from the van Hove singularity (i.e. from the antinode) so that the Fermi velocity $v_F$ is non-vanishing, and $\omega_c$ designates the important low-energy scale: